Riverside County Fair and National Date Festival

-Fair patrollers include security guards, the Indio Police and Riverside County Sheriff's Office.
+Safety for the fair is provided by the Indio Police Department, the Riverside County Sheriff's Office, and private security.

 History

-The Fair started as a festival to celebrate the end of the annual date harvest in the desert region, the major commercial date-producing area in the Western Hemisphere.
+The Fair started as a festival to celebrate the end of the annual date harvest in Southern California's desert region, the major commercial date-producing area in the Western Hemisphere.
 Dates were an unknown commodity in the desert until 1903 when date palms were transplanted there from Algeria.
 By the early 1920s dates became a major crop for the area.
 Date groves in the Coachella Valley also became tourist attractions.

 With the popularity of the date gardens the idea was planted for the first Date Festival in 1921 to be held in Indio's city park.
 A second festival was held the following year.
 Some 16 years later a third Date Festival was held, this time under the name of the Riverside County Fair and the Coachella Valley Date Festival.
 The Indio Civic Club, under contract from the County Board of Supervisors, sponsored the event.

 That year there were 72 booths exhibited and attendance reached 5,000.
 It was also the first year the street parade was staged.
 In 1936 Western themes were in style and the Fair took on a Western theme complete with wiskerenos, cowboy hats, and rodeo events.

 In 1940 the County purchased the present fairgrounds.
 The original 40 acre cost $10,000 and over the years later the grounds were expanded with the purchase of an additional 40 acre including the date grove on the fairgrounds.
 Presently, the fairgrounds cover 120 acre.